 Kolkata's old world charm

-Kolkata still remains an old world charm where the old is comfortably placed, and the new is leisurely progressing.
+Kolkata still remains an old-world charm where the old is comfortably placed, and the new is leisurely progressing.
 It’s the only metropolis where a hand-pulled rickshaw is still in vogue, people still ride their bicycles nonchalantly, and yellow old taxis roam the streets peacefully.
-A taxi driver told us that his taxi was 25 years old!
+Once a taxi driver told us that his taxi was 25 years old!
 Which other city allows this to happen?

 Kolkata, the culture capital of India

 Talking of cultural heritage, I would rate Kolkata right up there.
-My favorite cities in India from a cultural stand point are Jaipur, Kochi (Kerala), Ahmedabad, Mumbai, Delhi, Bhubaneswar, Old Goa, Guwahati, Lucknow, Amritsar, and above all, Kolkata.
+My favorite cities in India from a cultural stand point are Jaipur, Mumbai, Kochi, Delhi, Ahmedabad, Bhubaneswar, Old Goa, Guwahati, Lucknow, Amritsar, and above all, Kolkata.

 Literature and academics: